 - a.
 Notice of Intent (NOI).
-A prospective Discharger seeking Authorization to Discharge pursuant to this Order shall complete and submit the NOI form in Attachment B, including results for all parameters listed in NOI for section IX.A.
+A prospective Discharger seeking Authorization to Discharge pursuant to this Order shall complete and submit the NOI form in Attachment B, including results for all parameters listed in NOI form section IX.A.
 A prospective Discharger seeking coverage for similar discharges from multiple groundwater treatment facilities may complete one NOI that describes all proposed discharges.
-A prospective discharger shall submit a separate fee for each non-contiguous site.
-Dischargers enrolled under the previous order that also submitted an NOI at the end of the previous order term need not submit new NOI forms to continue their authorization to discharge.
+A prospective Discharger shall submit a separate fee for each non-contiguous site.
+A Discharger enrolled under the previous order that also submitted an NOI at the end of the previous order term need not submit a new NOI form to continue its authorization to discharge.
 The Executive Officer may modify the NOI form in Attachment B or require additional information prior to authorizing any discharge. - b.
 Facility Modifications.
-At least 30 days prior to any significant facility modification (e.g., change in flow rate, treatment system design, or outfall location), the Discharger proposing the modification shall submit a modified NOI form (e.g., a mark-up of the original NOI form showing all changes and including a new signature and date).
+At least 30 days prior to any significant facility modification (e.g., change in treatment design capacity, treatment system design, or outfall location), the Discharger proposing the modification shall submit a modified NOI form (e.g., a markup of the original NOI form showing all changes and including a new signature and date).
 The Discharger shall include a transmittal letter describing the changes, their purpose, when they are to go into effect, and any new or differnt measures taken or planned to prevent potential non-compliance with this Order's requirements. - c.
-NOI Review.
+Authorization to Discharge.
 Upon receipt of a complete NOI application for a proposed discharge, the Executive Officer will review the application to determine whether the proposed Discharger is eligible to discharge under this Order.
-The application shall document the following: - i.
-The proposed discharge results from the cleanup of groundwater polluted by VOCs, fuel leaks, fuel additives, or other related wastes; - ii.
-The Discharger has satisfied the requirements of Regional Water Board Resolution No. 88-160 (Regional Water Board Position on the Disposal of Extracted Groundwater from Groundwater Cleanup Projects); and - iii.
-The proposed treatment system and associated operation, maintenance, and monitoring plans are capable of ensuring that the discharge will meet the prohibitions, effluent limitations, receiving water limitations, and provisions of this Order. - d.
-Authorization to Discharge.
 If the Executive Officer concludes that a proposed Discharger is eligible for coverage under this Order, the Executive Officer will issue an Authorization to Discharge.
-Upon the effective date of the Authorization to Discharge, the Discharger shall comply with the requirements of this Order and its attachments.
+Upon the effective date of the Authorization to Discharge, the Discharger shall comply with the requirements of this

+Order and its attachments.
 Any non-compliance with this Order's requirements shall constitute a violation of the CWA and Water Code and may be grounds for enforcement; termination, revocation and reissuance, or modification of the Authorization to Discharge; issuance of an individual permit; or denial of an application for reissuance.